obrm/bootcamper-api/README.md

 * `utils/sendEmail.js`: for sending password reset emails
 * `utils/sendTokenResponse.js`: for setting JWT tokens and sending as response
 * `utils/geoCoder.js`: for converting addresses to coordinates using Node-geocoder

+## Seeder

+The `seeder.js` file is used to import or delete data from the MongoDB database.
+It reads JSON files for bootcamps, courses, users, and reviews, and inserts them into their respective collections in the database using Mongoose.

+To import data into the database, run the command `node seeder.js -i` in the terminal.
+To delete all data from the database, run `node seeder.js -d`.

 ## License
 This project is licensed under the MIT License.